zgbjgg/kvdb_android_java_lib/README.md

 The java library is built to controlling the kvdb backend development in erlang environment for accessing to the data via a single 'non-blocking' socket.

+Please, ignore the src code, the precompiled jar is now built.
+If you need compile with another java version or environment just pull the creation of a Makefile.

 Add jar to project
 ==================

 To use the library just copy the jar file under dist directory of this project to your android project (it could be made on any IDE as: NetBeans, Eclipse, etc..).

-The precompiled jar is built on java version 1.6.
+The precompiled jar is built on java version 1.6 and the default package is: com.zgbjgg.kvdb_android.

 Step by step: connecting and enjoying